VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The first telephone call from the White House was from Rutherford Hayes to Alexander Graham Bell**
+- ⚡ Daily fun fact: **Sawney Beane, his wife, 8 sons, 6 daughters, and 32 grandchildren were a family of cannibals that lived in the caves near Galloway, Scotland in the early 17th Century.
+Although the total number is not known, it is believed they claimed over 50 victims per year.
+The entire family was taken by an army detachment to Edinburgh and executed, apparently without trial**

 <h3 align="left">Connect with me:</h3>
 <p align="left">